ireaneus/CDI/docs/NTSurvey/NTSurveyS14AssignmentPt3.md

 ## Hebrews Summary

+The writer of Hebrews was not writing to an anonymous group of people scattered everywhere, but rather to people that he knew well.

+**Seven serious warnings**
+These warnings are not essential to the argument of the book, they are important to an interpretation of the book.

+> **2:1** *For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.*
+> **3:7-8** *Therefore, just as the Holy Spirit says,*
+> *“Today if you hear His voice,*
+> *Do not harden your hearts as when they provoked Me,*
+> *As in the day of trial in the wilderness,"*
+> **4:13** *And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.*
+> **5:11** *Concerning him we have much to say, and it is hard to explain, since you have become dull of hearing.*
+> **6:20** *where Jesus has entered as a forerunner for us, having become a high priest forever according to the order of Melchizedek.*
+> **10:26-27** *For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, 27but a terrifying expectation of judgment*
+> **10:29** *How much severer punishment do you think he will deserve who has trampled under foot the Son of God, and has regarded as unclean the blood of the covenant by which he was sanctified, and has insulted the Spirit of grace?*
+> **10:36** *For you have need of endurance, so that when you have done the will of God, you may receive what was promised.*
+> **12:15-16** *See to it that no one comes short of the grace of God; that no root of bitterness springing up causes trouble, and by it many be defiled; that there be no immoral or godless person like Esau, who sold his own birthright for a single meal.*
+> **12:29** *for our God is a consuming fire.*

 ### Hebrews Chapter 1

 ***In Chapter 1, the author of Hebrews*** opens by affirming that God, who previously spoke through the prophets, has now spoken through His Son, *"whom He appointed heir of all things and through whom He also made the world"* (*v.
 2*).
 This Son is *"the radiance of God’s glory and the exact representation of His nature, and He upholds all things by the word of His power."* After making *"purification of sins, He sat down at the right hand of the Majesty on high"* (*v.
 3*).
 The remainder of the chapter contrasts the Son with the angels, making it clear that Christ is far superior to them.
 Various Old Testament passages are quoted to show that while angels are servants, the Son is enthroned, eternal, righteous, and worshiped: